6 Ways to Adapt Holiday Activities for Seniors with Dementia

 *Bonus tip: Take a short break yourself

-While family is around, take advantage of the opportunity and ask someone to take care of your older adult for an hour or two.
+While family is around, take the opportunity to ask someone to take care of your older adult for an hour or two.

 Take a nap, take a long shower, watch some TV, call a friend…anything that helps you relax.